florianb/figma-semantic-versioning/README.md

 The version number might be used to indicate the expected backend work triggered by the current design changes.

 And it also allows you to reference the version in other tools and assets like issue trackers and documentation.

+This plugin has **no** external dependencies, the version information is saved in the current document.

 >> Be aware the meaning of the word "backed" depends highly on your project setup.
 In a progressive web app the "backend" is usually a front-end implementation whereas backend in a classical server-based webpage will be the actual server-side webapp implementation.